 I have only come across two brands of zero waste toothpaste tablets: Lush Toothy Tabs and Bite Toothpaste Bits.
 While I have never tried Bite Toothpaste Bits, I would rather buy these than Lush Toothy Tabs because Bite bottles their products in glass, and allows you to reuse the bottle for refills, while Lush

 (so they are not really zero waste!)

 Plastic- Bamboo Toothbrushes

-This is such an important swap if you want an environmentally friendly bathroom!
-But do your research!
+This is such an important swap if you want an environmentally friendly bathroom, but make sure you do your research!
 Bamboo toothbrushes have bristles made of a variety of things.
 They can be made out of boars bristle, bamboo, or nylon.
 If it is nylon-4, it is okay, but if it is nylon-6, it’s not.
 If you really want to know what your bristles are made of, you can do a burn test.
 If it melts, the bristles are plastic or nylon, and if it burns, it is boars bristle (not vegan) or bamboo (vegan).
 Make sure you perform the burn test after you have thoroughly used your tooth brush, otherwise, it is a waste of money, and a perfectly good toothbrush.
 Unfortunately, 'eco friendly' tooth brushes almost never say what the bristles are made of on the packaging.
 We should elect an environmentalist to lobby for such things in congress.

 Plastic Bottles of Cleaner- Glass Bottles of Cleaner

 The most common multi-surface cleaner, glass cleaner, laundry detergent, dish-washing liquid, and more are all packaged in plastic.
 To swap them, you can buy them from companies that bottle in glass bottles.

 (Screenshot) Front page of the Blue Land Website.